anila-sara-john/hangman-game/README.md

 - GUI built with Tkinter for interactive play
 - Both versions show hangman visuals and tracks guesses

+## **Tools and Techonologies Used**

+- Python 3.13.4 — The programming language used to develop both the CLI and GUI versions.
+- Tkinter — Python’s built-in library for creating the graphical user interface (GUI) in the project.
+- random — Python standard module used to select words randomly from the word list.
+- VS Code — Code editor for writing and running the Python scripts.
+- GitHub — Used for version control and hosting the project repository.
+-
 ## **Gameplay**

 The Hangman game challenges the player to guess a hidden word one letter at a time before the hangman figure is fully drawn.